At Home, Work or Out and About

 Although electric car drivers primarily charge at home, workplace and public chargers are increasingly available in communities nationwide.

-There are three basic levels to charge your electric car.
-The time it takes to charge at each level depends on your drive and the size of the battery.
-Charging speed is also determined by the size of the on-board charger and power lever of the charging equipment.
+You can charge your electric car using standard 120 volt(V) home outlets (Level 1), 208-240V outlets like those used by your dryer (Level 2), or dedicated 480V+ public fast chargers (DC Fast Charging).
+The time it takes to charge using each of these three options depends on your drive and the size of the battery.
+Charging speed is also determined by the size of the vehicle’s on-board charger and the power lever of the charging equipment.

 DC Fast Charging